maddisondesigns/ephemeris/readme.txt

 Ephemeris includes the following awesomeness:

-[Unsemantic](http://unsemantic.com), which is licensed under GPL and MIT license [Modernizr](http://modernizr.com), which is licensed under the MIT license [Normalize.css](https://github.com/necolas/normalize.css), which is licensed under the MIT license [jQuery Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation) which is dual licensed under the MIT license and GPL licenses
+[Unsemantic](http://unsemantic.com), which is licensed under GPL and MIT license [Normalize.css](https://github.com/necolas/normalize.css), which is licensed under the MIT license [jQuery Validation](http://bassistance.de/jquery-plugins/jquery-plugin-validation) which is dual licensed under the MIT license and GPL licenses
 [Font Awesome](http://fortawesome.github.io/Font-Awesome) icon font, which is licensed under SIL Open Font License and MIT License